 When you start to shop around for a new auto insurance policy, you must know your insurance requirements and the type of coverage that would best suit your unique needs.
 If you are still making payments on your vehicle, your lending institution will require that you carry comprehensive coverage.
 This ensures that they will receive their money if an accident occurs and the vehicle is declared a total loss.
 If you have a nicer or newer vehicle, you may want to purchase collision insurance.
 This will ensure that your vehicle will be fixed if you are involved in an accident.

 Knowing the types of auto insurance coverage that are available will help you choose the right policy for your needs.
 Not everyone requires a comprehensive policy.
 Knowing the difference will keep your premiums affordable and provide you with the coverage you need.
-For more information on auto insurance, contact the experts at the Scavone Insurance Center in White Plains, New York, today.
+For more information on auto insurance, contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York, today.
 We will make sure that you have the right type of coverage for your vehicle.